-Jeffrey García is Associate Professor of New Testament and Second Temple Literature at Nyack College.
+Dr. Jeffrey P. García is Associate Professor of New Testament and Second Temple Literature at Nyack College.
 He holds a PhD in Hebrew and Judaic Studies from New York University where he studied under the direction of world-renowned scholar Dr. Lawrence Schiffman.
 His specializations are the Gospels and the Dead Sea Scrolls, as well as Second Temple and Tannaitic (earliest generation of rabbis) texts.
-Jeffrey is currently invested with the manner in which the Gospels and Acts function as a source of early Jewish thought and practice, and how they trade in traditions and styles of Biblical interpretation that are later documented by the rabbis.